-Much of this marketing concept is just steady relationship building - the relationship between fan and artist could possibly be one of the most neglected and unrealised necessities in the industry.
+Much of this concept is just mutual relationship building - the relationship between fan and artist could be one of the most neglected and unrealised necessities in the industry.
 In fact, thanks to the internet and the digital revolution, more and more artists are starting to realise how much more power there is in the connection to be had with their fans than there is in major labels, some claim that labels are often a hindrance where engaging and understanding your audience is concerned.
-Nurture/develop your relationships with your supporters both individually and as a whole to get to understand them and yourself (you and your business).
-The more you understand you and your audience, the more you'll know which characteristics of your audience resonate with you best when it comes to promoting/introducing yourself elsewhere.

-Also, decide which/how many formats your music will be sold in.
-While music available digitally for smart-devices is a given, make no mistake, tapes and CD’s are alive and well.
-Not that tapes and CD’s are necessarily popular, but the online capability to reach the few who buy physical music is worth considering - you could produce and sell expensive vinyls if you wanted to (many still crave that original crackle and crunch), you could even make vinyl-creation your music-brand trademark.
+Decide which/how many formats your music will be sold in.
+While music available digitally for smart-devices is a given, tapes and CD’s are alive and well.
+Not that tapes and CD’s are necessarily popular, but the online capability to reach the few who buy physical music is worth considering - you could produce and sell expensive vinyls if aligned with your demographic (many still crave that original crackle and crunch), you could even make vinyl-creation your music-brand trademark.
 The options are endless.

-- Create bundles/deals and be creative with how you pitch them to people.
+- Create bundles/deals and be creative with how they’re pitched.
 Some sell a song/album with products/merch at a special price, for example.

-- Be creative with how your products are presented - do they look appealing to the eye?
+- Be creative with how you present any products.
 Is browsing them an amusing experience?

-- Eagerly obtain fan reviews and display positive feedback on your products and your website/online profiles.
+- Eagerly obtain fan reviews and display positive feedback in your shop and on your online platforms.

 - Use lyrics from a song of yours to print on merchandise - enquire to your support as to which words/lines they’d buy if on a t-shirt for example.